 Push the change by using the integrated Git support.

-You have a good overview of how to get started with Bluemix and Bluemix DevOps Services by using Node.js.
+You have a good overview of how to get started with Node.js in Bluemix and DevOps Services.

 You saw how to create and run a Node.js web app by using Bluemix.
 With one click, you created a Git repository, populated it with example code, and automatically deployed the app.
-You changed the code and pushed the changes to the Git repository by using both the command line and the Web IDE.
+You changed the code and pushed the changes to the Git repository by using the Web IDE.
 Then, you automatically built and deployed your changes, checked the deployment status, and verified your changes.